kyma-project/kyma/components/application-connectivity-certs-setup-job/README.md

 **caCertificateSecretToMigrate** - Namespace and the name of the Secret which stores the CA certificate to be renamed.
 Requires the `Namespace/secret name` format.
 **caCertificateSecretKeysToMigrate** - List of keys to be copied when migrating old secret specified in `caCertificateSecretToMigrate` to the new one specified in `caCertificateSecret`.
 Requires JSON table format.
 **connectorCertificateSecretToMigrate** - Namespace and the name of the Secret which stores the Connector Service certificate and key to be renamed.
 Requires the `Namespace/secret name` format.
-**connectorCertificateSecretKeysToMigrate** - List of keys to be copied when migrating old secret specified in `connectorCertificateSecretToMigrate` to the new one specified in `caCertificateSecret`.
-Requires JSON table format.
+**connectorCertificateSecretKeysToMigrate** - List of keys to be copied when migrating the old Secret specified in `connectorCertificateSecretToMigrate` to the new one specified in `caCertificateSecret`.
+Requires the JSON table format.
 **generatedValidityTime** - Specifies how long the generated certificate is valid for.

 ## Renaming secrets